 These dwellings, dating back some 15,000 years, were determined to have been some of the oldest shelters known to have been constructed by pre-historic man, usually attributed to Cro-Magnon.
 Also found on the site was a map inscribed onto a bone, presumably showing the area around the settlement; the remains of a “drum” made of a mammoth skull painted with a pattern of red ochre dots and lines; and amber ornaments and fossil shells.

-Mammoths were indeed hunted for these uses, but they still had enormous herds and were everywhere in the world except Australia, South America and Africa during the time they lived alongside humans.
-They could even travel an astonishing distance of the equivalent of going two times around the world during their lifetimes.
+Mammoths were indeed hunted for these uses, but they still had enormous herds and were everywhere in the world except Australia, South America, and Africa during the time they lived alongside humans.
+They could even travel an astonishing distance during their lifetime equivalent to two trips around the world.

 As part of the research into their disappearance, Willerslev and his team additionally sequenced the DNA of a total of 1,500 Arctic plants for the very first time in history.

-“It was thought that mammoths began to go extinct then, but we also found they actually survived beyond the Ice Age all in different regions of the Arctic and into the Holocene — the time that we are currently living in – far longer than scientists realized.
+“It was thought that mammoths began to go extinct then,’ Wang added, “but we also found they actually survived beyond the Ice Age all in different regions of the Arctic and into the Holocene, the time that we are currently living in—far longer than scientists realized.”

 Formation of our lakes, rivers, marshes tolled death knell for woolly mammoths

-“We zoomed into the intricate detail of the environmental DNA and mapped out the population spread of these mammals and show how it becomes smaller and smaller and their genetic diversity gets smaller and smaller too, which made it even harder for them to survive.
+“We zoomed into the intricate detail of the environmental DNA and mapped out the population spread of these mammals [to] show how it becomes smaller and smaller and their genetic diversity gets smaller and smaller too, which made it even harder for them to survive,” Wang explained.

-The extinction of the woolly mammoth is something that has not only posed a scientific conundrum, it has been gnawing at the conscience of some people for many decades, as it had been theorized that humans exterminated the species through their own lack of foresight.
+The extinction of the woolly mammoth is something that has not only posed a scientific conundrum but has been gnawing at the conscience of some people for many decades, as it had been theorized that humans exterminated the species through their own lack of foresight.

-“Precipitation was the cause of the extinction of woolly mammoths through the changes to plants.
-The change happened so quickly that they could not adapt and evolve to survive.
+“Precipitation was the cause of the extinction of woolly mammoths” according to Willerslev, “through the changes to plants.
+The change happened so quickly that they could not adapt and evolve to survive.”